This post was inspired by a post made by John Ericson over on his Horn Matters site.

 Paxman 20/25 tuning slides

-Hopefully, this helps you (or your horn students) better understand how to get and keep the double French horn in tune.
+Hopefully, this helps you (or your students) better understand how to get and keep the double French horn in tune.

 If you have any questions or need some help identifying specific tuning slides on a horn, please either leave a comment below or shoot me an email via my Contact Me page.